 Pardee Center personnel have contributed forecasting expertise to three of the U.S. National Intelligence Council’s quadrennial Global Trends reports, most recently Global Trends 2030.
 These are forward-looking documents prepared for delivery to the incoming or re-elected President and designed to aid policy makers by highlighting alternative futures for key geopolitical issues.

 Our partnership with the U.S. Army Future Studies Group (previously the Chief of Staff of the Army's Strategic Studies Group) explores the future operational environment for the US Army using new structured datasets and our existing modeling tools, including the IFs model.
 Our database creation efforts focus on measuring military hardware to construct indices of hard capabilities, military capital stocks, and bilateral “reach.”

-The Pardee Center, in partnership with Institute for Security Studies via the African Futures Project (AFP), has been working with the Western Cape Provincial Government in South Africa to develop a nine-province breakdown of South Africa in IFs modeling system.
-As part of this ongoing effort to represent the history and future of development within the Western Cape Province, we have produced provincial level policy analyses and a series of IFs trainings for the Western Cape provincial government.
-An IFs team now exists within the Western Cape Provincial Government.
+Our center continues to work with the Western Cape Provincial Government in South Africa to expand the country's provincial model in IFs.
+Our collaboration is part of the province's ongoing effort to represent the history and future of development within the Western Cape.
+To date, we have produced provincial level policy analyses and conducted a series of IFs trainings for provincial government officials.
+An IFs-focused team, which includes former Pardee Center research assistants, now exists within the Western Cape Provincial Government.